What is Grad Slam?

 - Note: Undergraduates and members of the public are welcome to attend but are not invited to participate.

-- Graduate students can apply as an individual or as a team
+- Graduate students can apply as an individual presenters

-- Individual speeches must be 3 minutes or less.
+- Speeches must be 3 minutes or less.

-We strongly encourage participation in the speech workshops hosted by the Writing Center.
-While students are not required to attend, the workshops are extremely helpful in preparing you for the event and also give you free, valuable, individualized training in public speaking.
+- Speech workshops hosted by the Writing Center will be provided to finalists.
+The workshops are helpful in preparing you for the event and also give students free, valuable, individualized training in public speaking.

 - Previous winners of Grad Slam may not compete in subsequent Grad Slam competitions.